Paddock Paradise

 Here's How Pasture Paradise Works:

-When we moved to this property there were no existing fences so I was able to design our track system from scratch.
-We are very lucky to have approximately 30 acres of pasture but with only 4 horses and 2 ponies I wanted to reduce the amount of grazing whilst keeping the track as long as possible to encourage maximum movement.
+When I moved to this property, in 2009, there were no existing fences so I was able to design the track system from scratch.
+There was approximately 30 acres of pasture but with only 4 horses and 2 ponies I needed to reduce the amount of grazing whilst keeping the track as long as possible to encourage maximum movement.

-Initially we used both plastic and metal step-in electric fence posts for the inside and outside fences.
+Initially I used both plastic and metal step-in electric fence posts for the inside and outside fences.
 However, I soon found that the shop-bought posts were not adequate for a Canadian winter!
-With up to 3 feet of snow the posts disappear as they tend to only be 3ft long and the horses just step over the fence, not good...
+With up to 3 feet of snow the posts would disappear as they were only be 3 ft long, and then the horses could just step over the fence, not good...

-So we did a bit of brainstorming and came up with the idea of making our own using 6" x 2" x 10ft spruce, cutting it to 5ft lengths, then cutting into 3 to end up with 2" x 2" x 5ft posts.
-Then we cut a spike onto one end to make them easier to pound into the ground and added 2 plastic electric fence insulators (see pic - left).
-The total cost per post worked out to around $1 (CAN) which is cheaper than the store bought ones.
+So after some brainstorming I made my own using 6" x 2" x 10ft spruce, cutting it to 5ft lengths, then cutting into 3 to end up with 2" x 2" x 5ft posts.
+Then I cut a spike onto one end to make them easier to pound into the ground and added 2 plastic electric fence insulators (see pic - left).
+The total cost per post worked out to around $1 (CAN) which way much cheaper than store bought ones.

-We used the electric fence poly rope on the top of the outside fence, with electric fence wire on the bottom and inside track.
+I used the electric fence poly rope on the top of the outside fence, with electric fence wire on the bottom and inside track.
 The rope is better than tape as it doesn't get twisted or flap in the wind but is still very visible.
-We tied surveyors tape all along the wire to make it more visible but the wind tends to bunch it up by the posts.
-The only time the horses have a problem with seeing the wire is if you move the fence and they don't get to see the changes until it's dark.
-Otherwise once they know where it is they don't seem to have a problem with it.
-We do use the lighter gauge wire that will break relatively easily, just in case they should run into it.
+I initially tied orange surveyors tape all along the wire to make it more visible but it didn't stay put for long as the wind bunched it up by the posts.
+But it lasted long enough for the horses to become familiar with the new layout.
+I did use the lighter gauge wire that will break relatively easily, just in case they should run into it.

-Our track incorporates the natural features of our property: a creek for hoof soaking; areas of gravel and rock to toughen up the hooves; hills for conditioning; trees for scratching and shade; and two mud areas designated for rolling.
+The track incorporates the natural features of the property: a creek for hoof soaking; areas of gravel and rock to toughen up the hooves; hills for conditioning; trees for scratching and shade; and two mud areas designated for rolling.
 Photos of these features can be seen below.

-Here is an aerial view of our Paddock Paradise track (right).
+Here is an aerial view of my Paddock Paradise track (right).
 As you can see it is quite long, with two loops.
-I have tried to avoid sharp corners so that there is a better flow - Monty, our young Paint x TB thinks that the loop on the bottom right is his own personal race track...he loves to run like the wind down the straight sections.
+I avoided creating sharp corners so that there is a better flow - Monty, a young Paint x TB considered the loop on the bottom right as his own personal race track...he loved to run like the wind down the straight sections.

-I am amazed by how much more they move since implementing the track system.
-They all look as if they are worked regularly which makes me feel less guilty for not having time to ride as often as I'd like!
+I was amazed by how much more they moved after implementing the track system.
+They all looked as if they are worked regularly which makes me feel less guilty for not having time to ride as often as I'd like!

-In the winter we utilize our horse slow feeders which ensures that the horses have regulated access to free choice hay.
+In the winter I utilized horse slow feeders which ensured that the horses have regulated access to free choice hay.

 I am totally convinced by the benefits of Paddock Paradise and highly recommend you try it for your horses.